mimersql/MimerPy/doc/datatypes.rst

 ``BLOB(n[K|M|G])``
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Just like :ref:`BINARY <BINARY>` but for larger objects.
-Like binary columns it expects the a parameter to be a `bytes-like objects`_.
+Like binary columns it expects the a parameter to be a `bytes-like object`_.
 The BINARY LARGE OBJECT or BLOB data type stores binary string values of varying length up to the maximum specified as the large object length (n[K|M|G]).

 The large object length is n, optionally multiplied by K|M|G.